MoenMi/notes/classes/cs438/3-transport-layer.md

 ## 3.4 - Principles of Reliable Data Transfer

+The layer below TCP is IP, which is unreliable.

+The `rdt` protocol is the reliable data transfer protocol.

 ### 3.4.1 - Building a Reliable Data Transfer Protocol

+#### Reliable Data Transfer over a Perfectly Reliable Channel: `rdt1.0`

+The sending side of `rdt1.0` simply accepts data from the upper layer via the `rdt_send(data)` event, creates a packet containing the data using `make_pkt(data)`, and sends the packet into the channel.

+On the receiving side, rdt receives the packet from the underlying channel via `rdt_rcv(packet)`, removes the data from the packet via `extract(packet, data)`, and passes the data up to the upper layer via `deliver_data(data)`.

+#### Reliable Data Transfer over a Channel with Bit Errors: `rdt2.0`

+The protocol uses positive and negative acknowledgements that allow the receiver to let the sender know that the messages were received correctly.
+Reliable data transfer protocols based on retransmission are known as **Automatic Repeat reQuest (ARQ) protocols**.
+To achieve this, 3 mechanisms are required:
+- *Error detection*: A mechanism is needed to allow the receiver to detect when bit errors have occurred
+- *Receiver feedback*: Positive (ACK) and negative (NAK) acknowledgement replies are sent from the receiver to the sender.
+- *Retransmission*: A packet that is received in error will be retransmitted by the sender.

+The send side of `rdt2.0` has two states:
+1. Waiting for data to be passed down from the upper level.
+When it is received, a packet is created and sent to the receiver.
+We then go to state 2.
+2. Waiting for an ACK or NAK from the receiver.
+If an ACK is received, we return to state 1.
+If a NAK is received, we retransmit the last packet and stay at state 2.

+The receiver side has one state:
+1. On packet arrival, respond with either ACK or NAK.

+This protocol has no way of handling corrupted ACK/NAK packets.
+A simple solution is to add a new field to the data packet and have the sender number its packets with a **sequence number**.

+#### Reliable Data Transfer over a Lossy Channel with Bit Errors: `rdt3.0`

+- Stop-and-wait, adds retransmission based on timeouts

 ### 3.4.2 - Pipelined Reliable Data Transfer Protocols

+- send multiple packets at a time, increasing throughput
+- makes acknowlegement more complicated, can't have a one-bit sequence number
+- Two basic approaches to handle errors: GBN and SR

 ### 3.4.3 - Go-Back-N (GBN)

+- Constrained to have at most $N$ unacknowledged packets in the pipeline.
+- If error/timeout, resend everything including it and after

 ### 3.4.4 - Selective Repeat (SR)